 I am an introvert.
 Who is also shy.
 Who also has social anxiety.
 Who wins the prize for the person most likely to become a shut-in who lives off the grid in a cabin in the woods?
 That would be me, except the woods don’t have a good internet connection, so I’ll pass.

 Introversion, shyness, and social anxiety don’t always go together and they aren’t the same thing, although often they are lumped together.
 They’re kinda like BFFs, when you find one, you usually find one or the other hanging around too.
 At least, that’s how it is for me.
 Being an introvert means that being around people drains me.
-Being shy means it’s hard to talk to and connect with people to begin with.
+Being shy means it’s hard to open up and talk to and connect with people.
 Social anxiety means the thought of being around people + going out can make me really anxious.

 When I was younger, I thought I was so weird.
 I was always sitting alone for lunch or sneaking off to the library.
 My idea of a Saturday night was laying in bed reading.
 Every week I spent my allowance on books.
 I skipped Prom and I didn’t walk for my graduation because no thank you.
 I didn’t understand why I was born without that part that let’s you have a group of friends like in every sitcom ever.